 And a week of ready-made breakfasts 🙂

 Another solution to the eternal question of “What’s for breakfast?”
-These pancakes have made my life so much easier since I discovered Health Riot’s Cassava Flour – I am eternally grateful to them 🙂
+These pancakes have made my life so much easier since I discovered Cassava Flour.

 You see, you make a big batch of pancakes, then freeze them.
 In the morning you simply reheat one in a dry pan, choose your filling (all ready-made too), and ta da!
 A delicious and nutritious, homemade breakfast ready in minutes – and one that is “same-same-but-different” from the one you served the day before.

 (This is really convenient for those mad-rush school mornings!)